Set Up a WordPress Multi Language Site (How to + Best Practises)

 Once you’re done, click on Save translation.
 To view the page so far in Spanish, you can switch languages at the top of the screen and the translations should show up instantly.

 If you want to see translations live as you make them, you can change your website’s language while using the editor.
-For example, if we switch from viewing our page in English to Spanish, then translate another string, we can see the changes immediately:
+For example, if we switch from viewing our page in English to Spanish, then translate the string, we can see the changes immediately:

-Translating a string.
+Translating a page

 The same approach we’ve outlined here applies to all content on your website.
-Unfortunately, this means translating longer strings (such as whole paragraphs in blog posts) is much more labor-intensive:
+Unfortunately, this means translating longer strings (such as whole paragraphs in posts) is much more labor-intensive:

-Translating a blog post.
+Translating a text block

 Additionally, this method requires you to be fluent (or at least conversational) in all your target languages.
 We’ll discuss alternatives later in this post that can help you overcome these challenges.